xemle/home-gallery/README.md

 - update and process media files
 - start the web server
 - update the gallery application (requires git)

+Use different configurations by `--config <file>` parameter.
+E.g. `./gallery.js --config gallery.other.json`

 Note: `./gallery.js` is a wrapper of `./cli.js` which offers more granular functionality for file indexer, extractor, database builder or extractor.
 See `./cli.js -h` for details.